YaleComputerSociety/website/_includes/playbook/About-Us_Elections.md

 Three important transitions happen at the end of each semester, by no later than the weekend of reading period.

 During the `vetting of the noobs`, the current board comes together to vet noobs to become official members of our society.
-The membership decision is determined by the _majority of present directors_.
-Noobs may be denied, for instance, due to demonstrated _lack of commitment_ or _inability to work in teams_.
+The membership decision is determined by the majority of present directors. _Memberships can be deferred_, for instance, noobs who didn't yet demonstrate commitment or ability to work effectively with others.

 In the `tapping of directors`, the current board members chooses ordinary members to become directors and join the board.
 During deliberation, directors who have worked with each of these members make the case for making them directors.
 The result is determined by the _majority of present directors_.
 Members tapped may deny the offer to become directors.